soskek/variational_dropout_sparsifies_dnn/README.md

 You can also observe some statistics about variational dropout (e.g., sparsity) in the model during training using `chainer.extensions.PrintReport` (see the MNIST example).

-In a model by `VariationalDropoutChain` can use special layers (Chainer's `link`) in its structure.
+A model based on `VariationalDropoutChain` can use special layers (Chainer's `link`) in its structure.
+This repository provides both
+- `VariationalDropoutLinear`, which inherits inherits `chainer.links.Linear`
-This repository provides `VariationalDropoutLinear` and `VariationalDropoutConvolution2D`, each of which inherits `chainer.links.Linear` and `chainer.links.Convolution2D` respectively.
+- `VariationalDropoutConvolution2D`, which inherits `chainer.links.Convolution2D`

 You can use them just by replacing usual `chainer.links.Linear` or `chainer.links.Convolution2D` respectively.
 All of the available arguments of usual variants are supported.
-Additionall arguments for hyperparameters (`p_threshold`, `loga_threshold` and `initial_log_sigma2`) are also available.
+And, additional arguments for hyperparameters (`p_threshold`, `loga_threshold` and `initial_log_sigma2`) are also available.
 They are already set good parameters shown in the paper by default.